VendelinSlezak/BleskOS/README.md

 **Update 2**
 - VBE can use also 16 bpp graphic modes
-- Optimalization of redrawing code and code of mouse cursor
+- Optimalization of redrawing screen and mouse cursor
 - Optimalization of calling network functions

 **Version 2024 Update 1**